php-fig/fig-standards/proposed/PSR-Cache.md

     /**
      * Validates the current state of the item in the cache.
      *
-     * An item is considered a miss when it does not exist or has passed its
-     * expiration.
-Implementing Library can define additional miss conditions.
+     * Checks the validity of a cache result.
+If the object is good (is not a
+     * miss, and meets all the standards set by the Implementing Library) then
+     * this function returns true.
      *
      * @return bool
      */
-    function isMiss();
+    function isValid();

     /**
      * Removes the current key from the cache.